-- 4. (Optional) Select other PDF options for output. - 5.
+- 4. (Optional) Select other PDF or Power options for output. - 5.
 Save and build the target.

-eLearning Questions in PDF
+eLearning Questions in PDF or PowerPoint

-After building a PDF target, take a look at the PDF.
+After building a PDF or PowerPoint target, take a look at the output.
 If the option Show correct answers for eLearning questions is enabled, then the questions display with the correct answer notations.